Conditional predictive inference for stable algorithms: Introduction

 \subsection{Related work}

-In a fully parametric setting, predictive inference is essentially a special case of parametric inference \citep[see, e.g.,][Section 7.5]{Cox74}.
+In a fully parametric setting, predictive inference is essentially a special case of parametric inference \citep[see, e.g.,][Subsection 7.5]{Cox74}.
 Constructing valid prediction sets becomes much more challenging, however, if one is interested in a non-parametric setting.
-By non-parametric, we do not only mean that the statistical model under consideration can not be indexed by a finite dimensional Euclidean space, but more precisely, that the random fluctuations $y_i-\E[y_i\|x_i]$ about the conditional mean function can not be described by a parametric family of distributions.
+By non-parametric, we do not only mean that the regression function can not be indexed by a finite dimensional Euclidean space, but also that the random fluctuations $y_i-\E[y_i\|x_i]$ about the conditional mean function can not be described by a parametric family of distributions.